Micronutrients

 Figure 1: The dissolution behaviour of various magnesium compounds as a function of the pH value:

-Different pH levels are present in our digestive tract, from the stomach to the large intestine.
-The higher the pH value, the worse the solubility of the magnesium compound and thus its bioavailability.
+Our digestive tract – from the stomach to the large intestine – is characterised by different pH values.
+The higher (= more alkaline) the pH value, the lower the solubility of the magnesium compound and thus its availability.

-• At an acidic pH of 5, all the salts exhibit the highest solubility behaviour
+• At an acidic pH of 5, all salts exhibit the highest solubility behaviour.

-• At pH 6-7, there are significant differences between the salts
+• At a pH of 6–7, clear differences between the salts are noticeable.

-• At pH levels of 8-9, only the citrate, gluconate and glycerophosphate compounds are relatively soluble.
+• At pH values of 8–9, only the citrate, gluconate and glycerophosphate compounds are relatively soluble.

-A series of investigations by the BIOGENA Scientific Team in collaboration with GANZIMMUN
+A series of investigations by the BIOGENA science team in cooperation with GANZIMMUN

 Magnesium content

-It would, however, be nearsighted to "vilify" inorganic magnesium forms due to their poorer solubility, since these compounds also have their “sweet sides.”
-For example, inorganic magnesium compounds have a significantly higher magnesium content compared to organic representatives (Tab.
-1).
+However, it would be short-sighted to demonise inorganic magnesium forms due to their poorer solubility.
+These compounds also have their advantages.
+For example, inorganic magnesium compounds have a significantly higher magnesium content than organic forms (Tab.
+3).
 In a confined space, such as a capsule, more magnesium can be provided by using inorganic compounds.

 Magnesium compound